osrf/gazebo_user_guide/src/started_models_building.md

 Building a Model {#started__models__building}
 ======================

 Models can range from simple shapes to complex robots.
-The name model refers the the `<model>` [SDF](http://gazebosim.org/sdf) tag, and should be thought of as a collection of links, joints, collision objects, visuals, and plugins.
-Generating a model file can be difficult depending on the complexity of the desired model.
-This page will offer some tips on how to build your models.
+The name **model** refers the the `<model>` [SDF](http://gazebosim.org/sdf) tag, and should be thought of as a collection of links, joints, collision objects, visuals, and plugins.
+Creating a model file can be difficult depending on the complexity of the desired model.
+This page will offer some tips on how to build a model.

 ### Components of Models ###

-> **Links:** A link contains the physical properties of one body of the model.
+> **Link:** A link contains the physical properties of one body of the model.
 This can be a wheel, or a link in a joint chain.
 Each link may contain many collision and visual elements.
 Try to reduce the number of links in your models in order to improve performance and stability.
 For example, a table model could consist of 5 links (4 for the legs and 1 for the top) connected via joints.
 However, this is overly complex, especially since the joints will never move.
 Instead, create the table with 1 link and 5 collision elements.

 > **Collision:** A collision element encapsulates a geometry that is used to collision checking.
 This can be a simple shape (which is preferred), or a triangle mesh (which consumes greater resources).
 A link may contain many collision elements.